 Thoughtful selection of sustainable building materials should occur at the beginning of each project.
 Choosing to use 100 percent recycled plastic on projects is definitely worth the investment, as structures made from this sustainable material can last more than 50 years — up to 20 years more than traditional structures made with concrete or wood.

-While incorporating just one sustainable building material into a building does not make it entirely eco-friendly, it does go along way in reducing environmental impacts caused by construction.
+While incorporating just one sustainable construction material into a building does not make it entirely eco-friendly, it does go along way in reducing environmental impacts caused by construction.
 The U.S. Green Building Council (USGBC) reports that the construction industry accounts for 40 percent of worldwide energy use, so it’s important that we play our own small part in creating a better, more sustainable future together.

 2. Implement Just-In-Time production for more sustainable construction projects